 The first ADPCA meeting was held in 1986 on the campus of the University of Chicago at the International House.
 There were about 100 participants, mostly from the United States.
 Approximately 45 were members of ADPCA.
 About half of those attending were students or colleagues with Carl Rogers during the 1940’s and 1950’s.
 Perhaps, thirty participants were Chicago residents who had not been associated with any particular activity of the client-centered approach.
 Activities included a demonstration of therapy by Carl Rogers, an experience of Expressive Person-Centered Therapy with Natalie Rogers, a conversation with Carl, a presentation by Carl and a panel discussion on Peace and Conflict Mediation.
 A Focusing session was demonstrated and someone else discussed Filial Therapy.
 There were also discussions on such questions as: What is client-centered therapy?
 What is it not?
 Can we move toward a more human science?
 Is a PCA organization antithetical to PC philosophy?

 Several weeks after the first Association meeting, participants from Chicago started a local community group scheduled to meet on a regular basis.
 This group still meets.
 Nat Raskin proposed in one of the meetings that an email network be developed to promote international discussions about the person-centered approach.
 Over the next five years, Barbara Temaner Brodley and John Shlien along with others worked consistently to implement the idea.
 Marco Temaner, Barbara Temaner Brodley’s son, set up the network on a pilot basis in the early 1990’s with the first archived material in 1994.
 Marco managed the network without reimbursement for nearly a decade.
-The network is still in existence.
+[Information on the current international person-centered email list: PCINTL]

 We mention several of the spinoffs of this first meeting to illustrate the effects of serendipitous encounters created by an atmosphere of empathic receptivity.
 Many of the network and personal developments inspired from the ADPCA meetings might never be realized as activities stimulated and generated from ADPCA.
 Connections and networks beside and beyond the Association seem to be naturally stimulated.